Cross-Disciplinary Internship Program

 The Cross-Disciplinary Internship Program provides a salary reimbursement for full- or part-time students registered in non-physics majors to participate in astroparticle physics research.
-This program is open to students across Canada to work with leading astroparticle physics faculty over the course of the 2020 summer term.
+This program is open to students across Canada to work with leading astroparticle physics faculty.

 Internship Amount: $10,000 CAN + $500 CAN from supervising faculty towards student opportunities

 Eligibility: Prospective students must have the following qualifications to apply: